oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 inside a mock environment.

-In order to create this job, another project configuration should be added to the project yaml file, specifying the project name and the list of supported versions (this list will be shown to the user as a drop down menu).
+In order to create this job, another project configuration should be added to the project YAML file, specifying the project name and the list of supported versions (this list will be shown to the user as a drop down menu).

-An example for adding the '{project}_any_build-artifacts-manual' to yaml:
+An example for adding the '{project}_any_build-artifacts-manual' to YAML:

     - project:
         project: ovirt-dwh  # you may also use inheritance for the project name